-Finally, don’t underestimate the value of name association.
+Finally, don’t underestimate the value of the name association.

 As a child, how many different business names did you wear on your jersey in youth soccer, baseball, or football leagues?
 How often did you see business names on the side of your gym or at local fairs or events?